isomerpages/enterprisesg-switch/_talent/job-shadowing-internship/overview.md

 An aspiring producer with endless creativity in content creation and like to gain hands-on experience managing and executing events?
 Aid with the pre-during-post production of all aspects of SWITCH - get involved in the backstage of the event.

 Download the detailed job descriptions here (hyperlink).
-## Get exclusive access to our Entrepreneurship Exposure Series as your training
-All job shadows will be given exclusive access to attend our Entrepreneurship Exposure Series (hyperlink) as a training programme, which consists of bi-weekly industry-led sessions from August to October.
-You will get the opportunity to hear from established speakers in the international entrepreneurship ecosystem on startups, innovation and upskilling.

 # Join Us
 Apply to be a job shadow @ SWITCH here (hyperlink)!